-At The Dorm, we are invested in collaborative care that keeps students on a path to graduation.
-We work with each student and their family to assess options at their current academic institution, work with the resources and services available on campus and create an integrative treatment plan reflective of academic goals and clinical needs.
+At The Dorm, we are invested in collaborative, integrated care that keeps students on a path to graduation.
+We work with each student and their family to assess options at their current academic institution, work with the resources and services available on campus, and create an integrative treatment plan reflective of academic goals and clinical needs.

 We recognize that the college experience can trigger the onset or exacerbate pre-existing mental health challenges and introduce high-risk environments for relapse, substance use, or eating concerns.
 These struggles can lead students and their families to question whether they are prepared for the rigor of university studies or independent living.

 We partner with our clients to help support them in building the skill set and toolbox necessary to be successful in independent academic endeavors.
 In addition to traditional therapeutic interventions, we expose clients to real-life academic and social situations, providing them the opportunity to practice their newly acquired skills in real-time.